carpentries-incubator/data-harvesting-for-agriculture/setup.md

 ## If you want to work from the USB drives

-### Drive letter assumed to be D, but can be updated
+### Use the "start menu" folder for where you want to use it
 When these USB drives were created, they were assigned the letter D on a Windows computer.
-R and R Studio don't care what the drive letter is, but QGIS is more picky; if you already have both a C and a D drive on your computer, you may need to edit the QGIS environment file to change the drive letter to match what it receives when you plug it in.
+However, if you copy to your own computer's hard drive, that will probably be C.

 On Windows, you can skip the 5 Gb download process by copying the DataHarvestingWin folder to the root level of your C drive and running it from  there.
 (Your new path should be C:\DataharvestingWin\ as opposed to the old path of D:\DataHarvestingWin\.)
-Two sets of Start Menu links are provided to distinguish between the

 ### Launching the programs (Windows)
 Within DataHarvestingWin, the folders with Start Menu in their names contain shortcuts to run the software.

-Choose the version that corresponds to the drive you're planning to run it from --
-C: if you copy the folders to your own computer, probably D: if you run from the USB drive.
+Choose the version that corresponds to the drive you're planning to run it from -- C if you copy the folders to your own computer, and probably D if you run from the USB drive.

 If you're running from USB but it wasn't assigned the letter D, find: